+This RFP provides the necessary information to submit a proposal to the BSCC.
 The BSCC staff cannot assist the applicant or its partners with the actual preparation of the proposal.
-Any technical questions concerning the RFP, the proposal process, or programmatic issues must be submitted by email to: jj_grants@bscc.ca.gov
+Any technical questions concerning the RFP, the proposal process, or programmatic issues must be submitted by email to: jj\grants@bscc.ca.gov.

-The BSCC will accept and respond to questions about this RFP until August 9, 2019.
-Frequent questions and answers (FAQs) concerning this RFP process and the Title II application for funding will be posted on the BSCC website and updated periodically through August 9, 2019.
+The BSCC will accept and respond to questions about this RFP until August 12, 2022.
+A frequently asked questions and answers (FAQs) document will be posted to the BSCC website and periodically updated through August 12, 2022.